kespindler/todotxt-machine/README.md

 Key Bindings
 ------------
+Read through the `default_keys.yaml` file for the keyboard shortcuts.
+They are mostly the same as Anthony's project, but with many additions and more natural workflow.
+The default keys are a cross between Gmail, Todoist, and vim.

 You can customize any key binding by adding a setting to the `[keys]` section of your config file `~/.todotxt-machinerc`.